TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 *DynamicExtendedKalmanFilter*

-*PedestrianStaticExtendedKalmanFilter (indeed, this one sounds a bit strange however bear with us as explanation will be given when the filter tunning is explained)*
+*PedestrianStaticExtendedKalmanFilter (indeed, this one sounds a bit strange however bear with us as explanations will be given when the filter tunning is explained)*

 *WeightedLeastSquares*